Funding & Support

 • ML‑Driven Molecular Dynamics: Reactive simulations trained on high‑quality DFT datasets for energy materials.

-• Multiscale Energy Applications: Batteries, fuel cells, energy‑harvesting, and solar conversion systems.
+• Multiscale Energy Applications: Batteries, fuel cells, and osmotic energy‑harvesting.

 Ionic Neuromorphic Computing for Energy‑Efficient AI

-We develop ionic neuromorphic computing systems that mimic the human brain’s ion‑based signaling to achieve ultra‑low‑power artificial intelligence.
-This research focuses on subnanometer 2D ionic memristors that enable synaptic plasticity, memory retention without continuous energy input, and energy‑efficient signal processing.
+We develop ionic neuromorphic computing systems that mimic the human brain’s iontronic mechanisms to achieve ultra‑low‑power artificial intelligence.
+My research focuses on mimicking the brain’s fundamental ion transport processes, such as electrical, chemical, and mechanical gating, memory retention, molecular selectivity, and collective chain reactions.

 Ionic Neuromorphic Computing

-Schematic of biological neuron, software‑based artificial neuron, and physical neuron realized in ionic neuromorphic computing.
+Schematic of neural signaling in biological neuron, software artificial neuron, and physical neuron realized in ionic neuromorphic computing.

 Sub‑projects